 Are smart drugs 'memory pills' for students?

 An indelibly important factor for many students going into exams is their memory in many instances.
-Many turn to smart pills believing they work as 'memory pills' for students - but what is the truth behind this?
+Many students turn to smart pills believing they can help their memory - but what is the truth behind this?

 A 2016 article from The Conversation states that Ritalin (methylphenidate) could be damaging to short-term memory amongst people with a higher-performing brain.

 Numerous studies have found Modafinil helpful for memory, in those with other cognitive issues or drug dependencies.
-It may work as a memory pill for students, but only those with a pre-existing cognitive issue.
+So, it may work as a memory pill for students, but only those with a pre-existing cognitive issue.